4W4I5/Semester-5-Notes/Algo/Algo 20 September, 2023.md

 ### Recurrences
 - Describes a function in terms of its value on smaller arguments (usually)
 	- Mathematical way to divide and conquer
+- If a recurrence is stated without a base case, assume its algorithmic